- What is RLFM?

 Because the course material requires annual updating, the annual license for the course is $35 per student and $155 for teacher.
 For schools without individual computers per student, a teacher only license can be obtained for $655 / year, designed to accommodate 50 students.

 • ESSENTIALS – TEKs and ELPS are presented as SWBAT – Students Will Be Able To.
 These clearly state what the student must master in each lesson.
-Vocabulary videos reinforce the course content and develop new vocabulary.
+Vocabulary videos reinforce the course content and develop new vocabulary and second language knowledge.
+These support critical thinking and ELPS.

 • EXPLORE – LESSONs have two components for learning success.
-Instructors bring personal real life experiences, relevant to the lesson to the students.
-Subject matter expert videos and course content give students consistent, objective, challenging, TEK directed, in depth professional content.
+Instructors bring personal real life experiences, relevant to the lesson.
+Subject matter content, with expert videos provide students consistent, objective, challenging, TEK directed, in depth professional content.

 Can you provide more information on the expected outcomes?